How Might Having Penile Cancer Affect Your Emotional Health?

 Almost everyone who has been through cancer can benefit from getting some type of support.
 You need people you can turn to for strength and comfort.
 Support can come in many forms: family, friends, cancer support groups, religious or spiritual groups, online support communities, or one-on-one counselors.
 What’s best for you depends on your situation and personality.
 Some people feel safe in peer-support groups or education groups.
 Others would rather talk in an informal setting, such as church.
 Others may feel more at ease talking one-on-one with a trusted friend or counselor.
 Whatever your source of strength or comfort, make sure you have a place to go with your concerns.

 The cancer journey can feel very lonely.
 It’s not necessary or good for you to try to deal with everything on your own.
 And your friends and family may feel shut out if you don’t include them.
 Let them in, and let in anyone else who you feel may help.
 If you aren’t sure who can help, call your American Cancer Society at 1-800-227-2345 and we can put you in touch with a group or resource that may work for you.
-You can also learn more in our booklet Distress in People With Cancer or in the Emotional Side Effects section of our website.
+You can also learn more Distress in People With Cancer or in the Coping With Cancer section of our website.

 Last Medical Review: March 30, 2015 Last Revised: February 9, 2016